Tunisia, Russia call for Arab League to readmit Syria

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Tunis: Syria´s "natural place" is within the Arab League, Tunisia´s foreign minister said Saturday, ahead of the organisation´s annual summit in Tunis in March.
+TUNIS: Syria’s "natural place" is within the Arab League, Tunisia’s foreign minister said on Saturday, ahead of the organisation’s annual summit in Tunis in March.

 "Syria is an Arab state, and its natural place is within the Arab League," Khemaies Jhinaoui said during a news conference with his Russian counterpart Sergei Lavrov, who is on a tour of North African countries.